hankyang94/SpectralPOP/README.md

 # References
 For more details, please refer to:

-1. N. H. A. Mai, J.-B. Lasserre, and V. Magron.
+N. H. A. Mai, J.-B. Lasserre, and V. Magron.
 A hierarchy of spectral relaxations for polynomial optimization, 2020.
 Forthcoming.

+(All numerical experiments of the paper are available in folder test/.)